Azzi Fudd: Business interests

 In September 2021, Fudd signed a name, image, and likeness (NIL) deal with Chipotle, as an ambassador for their "Real Food for Real Athletes" platform.
 In November 2021, she became an equity partner for sports drink BioSteel Sports Nutrition.
 In December 2021, Fudd signed with Golden State Warriors star Stephen Curry's SC30 Inc. brand for "multidimensional" partnership, which includes a sponsorship deal and personal mentoring from the four-time NBA champion.
-Fudd has recently signed deals with Bose, Nerf, and Buick.
+Fudd has also signed deals with Bose, Nerf, and Buick.

 On July 21, 2025, Unrivaled, a 3x3 basketball league, announced the signing of 14 of the best women's college basketball players, including Fudd and her UConn teammate Sarah Strong, to groundbreaking NIL deals as part of "The Future is Unrivaled Class of 2025", building on the league's commitment to investing in and cultivating the future of the game.
 Fudd could play in Unrivaled as early as 2027.

 On August 7, 2025, Fudd released her own podcast featuring Ashanti Plummer called “Fudd Around and Find Out”, a reference to a t-shirt Fudd's mother wore in the NCAA Tournament.
 The podcast is presented by iHeartRadio Women's Sports and co-produced by Steph Curry's Unanimous Media.
 "This podcast is a space where I can bring my full self, athlete, storyteller, budding entrepreneur, and a fan of the game, and highlight the voices that deserve to be heard," Fudd said in a press release.

+On March 6, 2026, Fudd signed a multi-year NIL deal with Jordan Brand.
+Other recent brand deals include GEICO, Celsius, Planet Fitness, CashApp, Paula's Choice, Covergirl, and Cava.